prbzrg/ThesisExperiments/README.md

  2. Download this code base.
 Notice that raw data are typically not included in the git-history and may need to be downloaded independently.

+ 3. Download LoDoPaB-CT dataset and put it in `data/lodoct`. see https://zenodo.org/records/3384092

- 3. Open a Julia console and do:
+ 4. Open a Julia console and do:

     ```
     julia> using Pkg